nbgarnier/entropy/README.md

 # notes

 this library provides continuous entropies estimates using nearest neighbors.
-It relieson the [ANN library](http://www.cs.umd.edu/~mount/ANN/) by David Mount and Sunil Arya
+It relies on the [ANN library](http://www.cs.umd.edu/~mount/ANN/) by David Mount and Sunil Arya